-In addition, all broadcast permittees and licensees, regardless of staff size, are required by Section 1.65 of the FCC's Rules to report to the FCC, on an annual basis, any adverse findings or adverse final actions involving discrimination complaints.
-Such report, if required, should be filed by the annual anniversary date of the filing of the station's license renewal application.
+In addition, all broadcast permittees and licensees are required by Section 1.65 of the FCC's Rules to report to the FCC, on an annual basis, any adverse findings or adverse final actions involving discrimination complaints.
+Such reports, if required, should be filed by the annual anniversary date of the filing of the station's license renewal application.

-The Second R&O announces that the FCC has retained its policy of generally deferring action on individual discrimination complaints pending final action by the EEOC or a court of competent jurisdiction, but it will consider final determinations of employment discrimination in making licensing decisions.
-However, the Commission has also stated that it reserves the discretion to consider allegations of discrimination prior to final determination such as where there are "well-documented allegations of discrimination made by a large number of individuals" or "well-supported allegations of discrimination that shock the conscience or are particularly egregious."
+The EEO Rule also retains the FCC's policy of generally deferring action on individual discrimination complaints pending final action by the EEOC or a court of competent jurisdiction.
+But, the Commission will consider final determinations of employment discrimination in making licensing decisions, and reserves the discretion to consider allegations of discrimination prior to final determination such as where there are "well-documented allegations of discrimination made by a large number of individuals" or "well-supported allegations of discrimination that shock the conscience or are particularly egregious."

-The Second R&O states that the FCC's concern is not limited to intentional discrimination.
+The Commission's concern is not limited to intentional discrimination.
 According to the FCC, the public interest standard of the Communications Act is sufficiently broad to also cover discrimination that may arise as a result of practices and policies that are unintentionally discriminatory.

-The Application of the Equal Employment Opportunity/Anti-Discrimination Rule to Religious Broadcasters
+B. The Application of the Equal Employment Opportunity/Anti-Discrimination Rule to Religious Broadcasters

 Under the EEO Rule, religious broadcasters may establish religious belief or affiliation as a job qualification for all station employees or for only particular job positions.
-However, they may not discriminate on the basis of race, color, national origin or sex from among those who share their religious belief or affiliation and are expected to make reasonable good faith efforts to recruit widely among their co-religionists.
+However, they may not discriminate on the basis of race, color, national origin or sex from among those who share their religious belief or affiliation, and they are expected to make reasonable good faith efforts to recruit widely among their co-religionists.
 The EEO Rule defines a religious broadcaster as a licensee which is, or is closely affiliated with, a church, synagogue, or other religious entity, including a subsidiary of such an entity.

-3) Broadcast EEO Program Requirements
+4. Broadcast EEO Program Requirements